garcia-nacho/garcia-nacho.github.io/_posts/2019-10-09-DrugDiscovery.md

 ![loss](/images/historydrugs.png)

-As you can see, the training went as expected and although it seems that it is suffering from overfitting I decided to train only for 10 epochs.
+As you can see, the training went as expected and although it seems that it is not suffering from overfitting I decided to train only for 10 epochs.
 {: style="text-align: justify"}

 Let's see how well the model generalizes by trying to predict the activity of the validation set: